-Tom and Dave's Tips For Newbies!
+Tom and Dave's Top Newbie Tips

-My name is Tom and I've been Matched Betting for a number of years now.
-I know exactly what it's like when first starting out - the confusion, the nerves, and then the excitement when you make your first profit!
+My name is Tom and I've been Matched Betting for over five years now.
+I still remember exactly what it was like when first starting out - the confusion, the nerves, followed by the excitement of making your first profit!

-- Tom's Tip #1 - Separate Bank and Email
+Tom's Tip #1

-Separate Bank and Email
+Separate Bank and Email Account

 By now you've probably done a few welcome offers with some of the bigger bookmakers - great!
 I find it a lot easier having a separate bank account and email address just for my Matched Betting.